zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

 ## Task 6: Verify that PDB1 is cloned and that `HR.EMPLOYEES` exists in PDB2

-1. Set the environment variable to CDB2.
-Enter **CDB2** at the prompt.
+1. Set the Oracle environment variables.
+At the prompt, enter **CDB2**.

     ```
     $ <copy>. oraenv</copy>